2010 to 2015

 As the environmental regulator, the EPA oversees the site contamination system, ensuring the responsible parties meet their obligations in accordance with the 2009 amendments to the Environment Protection Act 1993.

-Investigations at Edwardstown, Southern Edwardstown, Solomontown, Port Pirie, South Road Edwardstown, Glenelg East, Elizabeth and Marleston all required significant engagement and communications with current and previous site owners, local residents and work sites, to appropriately manage the identified contamination and safeguard community health and safety.
+Investigations at Edwardstown, Central Edwardstown, Solomontown, Port Pirie, South Road Edwardstown, Glenelg East, Elizabeth and Marleston all required significant engagement and communications with current and previous site owners, local residents and work sites, to appropriately manage the identified contamination and safeguard community health and safety.

 The EPA also enhanced its communication practices by placing public notices for all new groundwater contamination notices in local newspapers and publishing its public communication protocols.